Kaohsiung, Taiwan – 43 Things To Do Guide + Photos 2025

 We were fortunate enough to visit Kaohsiung during Chinese New Year when the banks of the Lover River played host to the Kaohsiung Lantern Festival.

-Note the Kaohsiung Lantern Festival in 2023 and 2024 took place at Lotus Lake, not the Love River, so it may look a little different now.
+Note the Kaohsiung Lantern Festival in 2023 and 2024 took place at Lotus Lake but in 2025, it was back at Love River.

 Found this things to do in Kaohsiung article helpful?